 top of page

-In 2018, in partnership with Community Foundation of Loudoun and Northern Fauquier Counties, Melissa Hinton spearheaded an initiative to open the first women’s recovery house in Loudoun County.
-Loudoun Serenity House opened in the town of Leesburg, VA in October 2020 after the tragic loss of Melissa’s younger sister Rachel in 2019 from her addiction.
-With an outpouring of community support, a men's house was also opened in November 2021.
+In partnership with Community Foundation of Loudoun and Northern Fauquier Counties, Melissa Hinton spearheaded an initiative to open the first women’s recovery house in Loudoun County.
+Loudoun Serenity House opened in the town of Leesburg, VA in October 2020.
+With an outpouring of community support, a men's house was also opened in November 2021 and a Recovery Community Center in June 2023.

 Click here to see a video from Melissa!